jveverka/data-lab/object-detection-service/od-yolov3-tf2/README.md

 This object detection service is based on [YOLOv3](https://pjreddie.com/darknet/yolo/) and [TensorFlow 2.0](https://www.tensorflow.org/guide/effective_tf2).
 This service is designed to detect objects in images or videos.
+Source images are loaded from local disk, or uploaded in http post multipart request.
+Supported image formats: JPEG, PNG.

 ## Install Environment
 * Ubuntu __18.04.3 LTS__